WoTTsecurity/wott-io/_posts/2019-07-12-mtls-with-nginx.md

   --key /opt/wott/certs/client.key
   --cert /opt/wott/certs/client.crt
 ```
-This is our cryptographic identity that we will later use on the server for identification.
-It should however be said that the key is not sent to the server, but rather it is used for a cryptographic challenge (vastly simplified).
+This is our cryptographic identity provided by WoTT.
+In short, this replaces the need for a username and pasword.
+It should however be said that the key is not sent to the server (unlike a password), but rather it is used for a cryptographic challenge (vastly simplified).

 Next, we need to tell `curl` to use the WoTT CA certificate to verify the remote server against (since WoTT is not a public CA):